Human Nature (Michael Jackson song): Production

 The first version of "Human Nature" was written and composed by Steve Porcaro of Toto.
 He wrote the song when his first-grade daughter came home crying after a boy pushed her off the slide.
-He blurted out three reasons for the incident to comfort her: the boy liked her, people can be strange, and it's "human nature".
-He recorded a rough demo of the song in their studio while the Toto song "Africa" was being mixed.
+He blurted out three reasons for the incident to comfort her: the boy liked her, people can be strange, and "it's human nature".
+He recorded a rough demo of the song in his studio while the Toto song "Africa" was being mixed for the single release in October 1982.
 Fellow Toto keyboardist David Paich added some synthesizer strings on top of the demo.
 Originally, the song was offered to Toto but they passed on it as they preferred stadium rock-oriented material.

 Paich had prepared some demo tracks for producer Quincy Jones to listen to as possible songs for Thriller and asked Porcaro to make Jones a tape with the songs.
 Running low on cassette tapes, Porcaro used the tape on which he had already recorded his "Human Nature" demo, putting Paich's songs on the reverse side and marking that on the label as the side that Jones should listen to.
 Jones listened to Paich's songs but did not think they were right for Thriller.
 However, he did not stop the tape when the songs finished playing, and the cassette deck playing the tape had "auto-reverse" capability, meaning that it started playing the other side as soon as the first side was finished.
 As Jones described it, "All of a sudden, at the end, there was all this silence, there was: 'why, why, dah dah da-dum dah dah, why, why'.
 Just a dummy lyric and a very skeletal thing—I get goosebumps talking about it.
 I said, 'This is where we wanna go, because it's got such a wonderful flavor'".
 However, Jones was dissatisfied with the original lyrics for the verses and asked John Bettis, who had written lyrics for hits by the Carpenters and the Pointer Sisters, among others, to write new lyrics for the song.
 He completed the song in two days.
 Jones asked if the song could be included on Jackson's album, to which Porcaro and Bettis agreed.
 Porcaro discusses Bettis' input in "Human Nature":

 The song, as it turns out, did not change much musically from the demo through to the final album, as Jones liked the song as it was.
 It was, for the most part, recreated in the studio.
 Even engineer Bruce Swedien asked Porcaro, who played most of the parts and helped Jackson with the vocal phrasing, to help reproduce the phrasing of the accents of the "Why, why" that can be heard on the demo.